 🚫 Don’ts

-✖ Make it too intense (save energy for the main workout)
+✖ Make it too intense – The warm-up should raise your heart rate, not exhaust you.
+Save your energy for the main workout

 ✅ Do’s

-✔ Focus on dynamic movements over static stretching
+✔ Focus on dynamic movements over static stretching.
+Move through ranges you’ll use in your workout

-Q: How long should a warm up before a workout be?
+Q: How long should a warm-up be before a workout?

 Q: What’s the difference between warm up exercise and stretching?

-Q: Can I use the same warm up routine before workout every day?
+Q: Can I use the same warm-up routine before a workout every day?

-Q: Is a warm up full body flexibility daily home workout stretching routine necessary?
+Q: Is a warm up full body flexibility, daily home workout, and stretching routine necessary?